bennorth/dragon32-invaders-revenge/report.md

 # Seemingly unused bits of binary

 Handful of seemingly unused graphics, variables.
 Both "completely unreferred-to" but also "written but never read".
-And large run of nonsense data.
+And large run of nonsense data; perhaps the process of creating the binary was not fully automated, and it was easiest to work with the memory in blocks.

 # Invalid opcodes